-- Development of therapeutic antibodies (successes and failures) - o Use of non-classical Ab structures from non-rodent/non-primate species - o Immunotoxins - o Antibody mediated immunomodulation
+- Development of therapeutic antibodies (successes and failures) - Use of non-classical Ab structures from non-rodent/non-primate species - Immunotoxins - Antibody mediated immunomodulation

 This small group report will require the students to search and access primary literature in addition to current press and historical information on their topic of interest.
 Part of the mark attributed to the written report will reflect how well the students utilize material external to what is covered in the course lectures.